Southern Yakutia (Sakha)

 don’t want to be infected by it.
 Your so-called civilization is a world that has fallen apart.”

-think you know deep in your heart that I’m on your side.
-All I am trying to say
+You know deep in your heart that I’m on your side.
+All I am trying to say is

-is that we need to make adjustments to accommodate the unfolding reality.
-We
+that we need to adjust, we need to make accommodations for the unfolding

 “Comrade Taidje, I suppose you still remember the reason why